data-gymnasia/courses/content/numerical-computing/content.md

 ---
 > id: solution-16

-*Solution*.
-Only 10 of the 50 pairs have the even-indexed term larger than the odd-indexed term:
+*Solution.* Only 10 of the 50 pairs have the even-indexed term larger than the odd-indexed term:

     pre(julia-executable)
       | using StatsBase